-Jose Abreu hits 3-run homer as White Sox top Red Sox 4-3
+José Abreu hits 3-run homer as White Sox top Red Sox 4-3

 UP NEXT

 Dylan Cease (11-7, 3.87 ERA) starts Saturday night for Chicago.
 The right-hander also faced Boston on April 17, allowing two runs in 4 2/3 innings in a no-decision.
-The Red Sox hadn’t announced a starter for either game this weekend.
+Cora said the Red Sox haven’t settled on a starter for Saturday, but there’s a good chance it will be Connor Seabold making his big league debut.

 Jay Cohen can be reached at https://twitter.com/jcohenap